The Cataclysmic Break That (Maybe) Occurred in 1950

 Read: Geology’s timekeepers are feuding

 Humans remade the planet in other ways, too.
 About 12,000 years ago, we drove a huge swath of American mammals, including the giant ground sloth, into extinction.
 About 11,000 years ago, we entered into unprecedented relationships with crops and some livestock, domesticating them and taming their genome.
-Between 6,000 and 7,000 years ago, humans began clearcutting forests to create new agricultural land; they may have transformed much of Europe by doing so.
+Between 6,000 and 7,000 years ago, humans began clear-cutting forests to create new agricultural land; they may have transformed much of Europe by doing so.
 And by about 1,000 years ago, as humans embraced tilling and made rice paddies, they began moving more dirt and rock around the surface of the planet than is moved naturally.

-“I don’t think its possible to put an exact date” on the Anthropocene, he told me last week.
+“I don’t think it’s possible to put an exact date” on the Anthropocene, he told me last week.
 “It goes on continuously for 12,000 years.
-There’s no obvious breakpoint.
+There’s no obvious break point.
 Even just the invention of tilling—it’s huge.”
 For that reason, he believes that the committee shouldn’t add a capital-A Anthropocene to the geological timeline.
 Instead, scientists should talk about the “lower-a anthropocene”—a set of profound changes wrought to Earth over the course of millennia, across many different places.
 They culminate in the biggest anthropocene of all: modern, human-caused climate change.

-It is important to say modern, for Ruddiman believes humans have already shifted the climate once before.
-About a decade ago, he proposed what’s called the “early Anthropocene hypothesis”—a theory that ancient agricultural clearcutting added so much carbon to the atmosphere that it effectively stopped Arctic glaciers from expanding more than 3,000 years ago.
+It is important to say modern, for Ruddiman believes that humans have already shifted the climate once before.
+About a decade ago, he proposed what’s called the “early Anthropocene hypothesis”—a theory that ancient agricultural clear-cutting added so much carbon to the atmosphere that it effectively stopped Arctic glaciers from expanding more than 3,000 years ago.
 If not for that deforestation, then there would be an additional Greenland’s worth of ice in the Canadian Arctic today, he said.

 While Ruddiman’s hypothesis is not widely accepted, it is taken seriously by the community.
 And his broader skepticism of codifying a late Anthropocene is shared by several members of the working group.
 In a separate paper published last week, five members of the committee rejected the idea of the 1950s Anthropocene.
 Today’s scientists are simply too close to the events at hand to place a division in geological time, they argue.
 We don’t yet know how significantly the planet’s climate will change in the centuries to come: Will the shift be of the same magnitude as what occurred at the end of the last Ice Age, 12,000 years ago?
 Will it be equal to the first time that ice seized the surface of Earth, 2.1 million years ago?
 Or does it signal something far larger, a cataclysm on par with the asteroid impact that ended the dinosaur-dominated Mesozoic Era, 66 million years ago?
 “There is no testable way of knowing at present,” they wrote.

-The five authors also point out that the last 12,000 years would be understood a single geological instant if they had happened millions of years ago.
+The five authors also point out that the last 12,000 years would be understood as a single geological instant if they had happened millions of years ago.
 (Indeed, it would be one of the most shocking geological moments in the whole rock record.)
 And they worry about the sudden divisions that a great split in 1950 would impose on geology.
 If the Anthropocene is adopted as a formal time division, it will mean that any process that began in 1947 and ended in 1953 would straddle two epochs.

 So far, the committee at large has not seemed to accept these criticisms.
-In another paper published last week, Zalasiewicz and 16 of his colleagues wrote that any human-induced changes prior to 1950 paled in comparison to those that came before.
+In another paper published last week, Zalasiewicz and 16 of his colleagues wrote that any human-induced changes prior to 1950 paled in comparison with those that came after.

 “The difference between before and what’s happening now … it’s geologically quite dramatic,” Zalasiewicz told me.
 “We hadn’t realized that at the beginning.
 In 2009, I didn’t know that the Anthropocene would be as clear and sharp as it has been.
 I thought it might fade away into a fuzzy gradational change.”
 Instead, the committee has accumulated more and more evidence that a new epoch lurched into existence during the mid-20th century, he said.